Makktu/FlashText/README.md

 Revised plan for 1.0:

-- no sound beeps at all (bumped to 2.0)
+- no sound beeps at all (feature now bumped to 2.0)
 - toggle between color schemes rather than have a color picker at this stage
 - Landscape view will respect the 'Safe Area' of the camera notch
 - Font size must adjust dynamically as it does in portrait